Cigaras/IPTV.bundle/README.md

 In short, as title states, it lets You watch IPTV in Plex.

-However playback is handled by Plex itself, not the plugin, and many strams are not playable by many Plex clients, please read [compatible devices and limitations][5], [supported protocols][6] and [troubleshooting][7] sections for more information and possible solutions if Your desired stream does not work.
+However playback is handled by Plex itself, not the plugin, and many streams are not playable by many Plex clients, please read [compatible devices and limitations][5], [supported protocols][6] and [troubleshooting][7] sections for more information and possible solutions if Your desired stream does not work.

 ### Installation ###
 Please refer to official Plex support page [How do I manually install a channel](https://support.plex.tv/hc/en-us/articles/201187656-How-do-I-manually-install-a-channel-).